digitalvectorz/ccarps/CharacterCreation.md

 * 3pt = Confidant)

 ## Skills ##
 Skills determine what your character can do as well as what they know.
 Adding one point to a skill is the equivalent of the character experimenting with new ideas, or reading a basic instruction manual, or taking an introductory lesson from one who knows the skill at an advanced level (or higher).
 This gives the character the ability to use the skill with no special proficiency.
 Before a character can attempt to use a skill they must apply at least one point to it.
+Each point in a skill equals that skill's level.
+It onlly takes a single point to raise a skill to the next level.

 Each skill will have an attribute associated with it.
 These attributes are skill requirements; no skill may have a modifier that is higher than the associated attribute modifier, e.g. if your Intelligence modifier is +2, you cannot have your Reading skill modifier any higher than +2.
+During a campaign, this level cap does not apply unless the game world / Game Master says otherwise.

 Skills come in three types: **Natural**, **Knowledge**, and **Martial**.